dvdesolve/l2-multimd/README.md

 `NAMDROOT /path/to/namd/installation`

 #### **GAUSSIANROOT**
-This is the root directory where Gaussian computational package is installed. `gVER` (where `gVER` should be the same as **BIN** directive, e. g. `g09` or `g16`), `gv` and (perhaps) other directories should sit here.
+This is the root directory where Gaussian computational package is installed. `gVER` (where `gVER` should be the same as **BIN** keyword, e. g. `g09` or `g16`), `gv` and (perhaps) other directories should sit here.
 Path may contain whitespaces but should be quoted.
 Because of the nature of Lomonosov-2 cluster Gaussian installation should reside on scratch filesystem. **Important:** only use that engine if you've licensed Gaussian installed!

 Syntax:
 `GAUSSIANROOT /path/to/gaussian/installation`